Krumping: Style

-There are five basic moves in krumping: stomps, jabs, chest pops, jumps, and arm swings.
+There are five basic moves in krumping: stomps, jabs, chest pops, Buck hop, and arm swings.
 Krumping is rarely choreographed; it is almost entirely freestyle to a song (improvisational) and is danced most frequently in battles or sessions rather than on a stage.
 Krump is stylistically different from other hip-hop dance styles such as breaking and turfing.
 Krumping is very aggressive and is danced upright to upbeat and fast-paced music, but it does not promote aggression or fighting – moves are meant to take up space and challenge other dancers to feed off and return the energy, whereas breaking is more acrobatic and is danced on the floor to break beats.
 The Oakland dance style turfing is a fusion of popping and miming that incorporates storytelling and illusion.
 Krump is less precise, and more freestyle, than turfing.
 Thematically, all these dance styles align under the term street dance as they all share common attributes of their street origins, their freestyle nature and the use of battling.